S h a r e

 You need to commence by framing the argument for moving to electric vehicles (EVs).
 You can do this by yourself, or request the assistance of a fleet management company to help you through the process.

 Start by establishing the reasons behind the move to fleet electrification.
-This can range from the importance of meeting a strategic Environmental, Social and Governance (ESG) strategy to simple cost savings.
+Aside from the trajectory set by the Government, switching to electric may help meet Environmental, Social and Governance (ESG) objectives, and bring cost savings.

 The next item on the to-do list is a fleet review.
-Assess the suitability of your company car drivers to go EV.
+Assess the suitability of your company car drivers to make a successful transition to an electric car.
 What is their typical business mileage and commute?
 Could this be performed comfortably in an EV?
 Could charging facilities be established where they live?
-If not, what – if any – is the fallback (see section 2 Choosing an EV – when you live in a flat).
+If not, what – if any – is the fallback (see our guide: Choosing an EV – when you live in a flat).

 You will also need to review your fleet structure and how employee entitlements will alter, particularly if your fleet grades are based around rental bands.
 Again, this is where a fleet management company can assist you with a move to a Whole Life Cost value over the leasing period.
 The Whole Life Cost considers all the cost factors involved in the lease lifecycle of a fleet car, rather than just the base rental cost.
 This is the only true way to compare different cars ‘on a level playing field’ basis.